fabriziobagala/dotnet-package-updater/README.md

 3 packages updated, 1 project not found, 2 packages not found, 1 package not outdated
 ```

-## Detailed Script Walkthrough
+## Detailed script walkthrough

-Below is a section-by-section breakdown of the `dotnet-bulk-package-updater` script:

-### Temporary file management
+### Script structure

+1. **Shebang declaration and temporary file**: At the beginning of the script, the shebang (`#!/bin/bash`) is defined, which informs the system that this script should be executed in a Bash environment.
+Right after, a temporary file is created to track the number of updated packages.

+2. **Variables**: A variable `include_prerelease` is defined to determine whether or not to include pre-release versions of packages in the update process.

+3. **Function `update_package`**: This function is responsible for updating a specific package within a .csproj file.
+It accepts as arguments the path to the .csproj file, the package name, version, and a flag indicating whether to consider pre-release versions.

+4. **Option parsing**: Option parsing is performed using the getopts construct.
+The options are `-p` to specify projects, `-k` for packages, and `-r` to include pre-release versions.
+These options allow users to specify exactly which projects and packages should be updated.

-- A temporary file is initialized to keep a count of the number of successfully updated packages.
+5. **Counters**: Several counters are initialized to track the number of not found projects and packages, and non-outdated packages.

-### Function definitions

-- The `update_package` function is the workhorse of the script.
-It takes in three parameters: the path to a `.csproj` file, the name of a NuGet package, and the desired version to update to.
-It prints update attempts and outcomes to the console and increments the package update count upon success.

-### Option parsing

-- The script parses command-line options `-p` (project files) and `-k` (packages) to tailor the update process.
-If neither is provided, it defaults to updating all `.csproj` files.

-### Input handling

-- If no specific projects or packages are provided, all `.csproj` files in the directory tree are targeted.
+6. **Project selection**: The case where no specific projects have been provided as input is handled.
+In this case, the script will consider all .csproj files.

-- The script converts semicolon-separated strings for projects and packages into arrays for easier manipulation.
+7. **Splitting inputs**: The inputs for projects and packages are split into arrays to facilitate processing.

-### Main update logic

-- The script loops through each specified project file and performs updates.
-If no specific packages are defined, it updates all outdated packages found within a project.

-### Update execution

-- Before attempting an update, it checks if a package is outdated to avoid unnecessary operations.
-- The `update_package` function is called with the necessary parameters if an update is deemed required.

-### Summary and cleanup
+8. **Main loop**: The script loops through each specified project.
+For each project, it checks for .csproj files and then proceeds to loop through them.

+9. **Package updating**: For each project file found, the script updates all outdated packages if no individual packages have been specified.
+If specific packages have been provided, it updates only those.

-- After processing all updates, the script reads the final count of updated packages from the temporary file and then removes the file.
+10. **Summary and cleanup**: At the end, the script reads the total count of updated packages from the temporary file, then removes the temporary file and provides a summary of the operation, including counters for not found projects and packages, and non-outdated packages.

+### Additional functions

+- **Function `pluralize`**: A small utility function that pluralizes a word based on the count provided, to make the output more readable.

-- A summary message is dynamically constructed to reflect the count of updated packages, and the number of projects and packages that were not found or were already up-to-date.
+- **Construction of summary message**: A summary message is constructed that lists the number of updated packages, the number of projects and packages not found, and the number of non-outdated packages.

-### Pluralization utility

-- The `pluralize` function is a small utility to ensure proper grammar in the summary by pluralizing words based on their count.

-Each section is integral to ensuring the script runs smoothly and provides the user with a clear and concise output, making package management in .NET projects much simpler and more automated.
+### Error handling considerations

+- **Success operation check**: After each attempt to update a package, the script checks if the operation succeeded and increments the counter accordingly.
+If it fails, it provides an error message.

+- **Handling of not found files and non-outdated packages**: If a project script or a package is not found, or if a package is not outdated, the script handles these cases without interrupting execution, providing an informative message.

 ## Troubleshooting

 If you encounter any issues while running the script, ensure that: